 I set out a goal this year to learn how to grow my own organic vegetables.
 I had some limited experience of various success before growing herbs and edible goodies at my home but I had never taken on my own plot at a community garden.
-So I signed up for a farming workshop by Farmers on 57th and began a journey to learn this valuable skill.

 What started out as bare soil has now grown into an abundance of nutritious veggies.
 Kale, mixed salad greens, heirloom beets, baby turnips, icicle radishes, green onion, fennel and carrots have been born of tiny seeds and nurtured into wholesome produce that I’ve been happily using in my everyday meals.
 While I was a believer in organic farming before, I am now more than ever dedicated to it now.